bang-olufsen/create/Documentation/DesignGuidelines.md

 Long text labels will go unread by the user – consider whether they are required in the first place, and what you can do to eliminate the need to include them.

 If text is required, deliver just the information that's needed, when it's needed, in the simplest way possible.
-Don't resort to *adspeak* or sugarcoating – the tone of voice should be matter-of-fact, whilst avoiding technical-sounding words where possible.
+Don't resort to *adspeak* or sugarcoating – the tone of voice should be matter-of-fact, whilst avoiding technical-sounding words and jargon where possible.

 Use title case in interactive elements.
 Use sentence case everywhere else.
 Never type in all caps – the interface will automatically transform text to all caps where needed.